 Sriram Rupanagunta – Aarna Networks is a startup that’s working on a platform that essentially tries to automate a lot of the functions of the 5G, cloud-native functions of 5G, and edge applications such as automation lifecycle management and creating control loops for making changes in the configuration.

 What is the physical network function (PNF) & its relevance in 5G?

 Hema Kadia: Sriram, let’s start with defining the physical network function (PNF).
 We’ve heard a lot about virtual network function (VNF).
 And we know that PNFs are going to exist here beyond the transition phase to 5G.

-Sriram Rupanagunta: There are 2 categories of these physical functions:
+Sriram Rupanagunta: There are two categories of these physical functions:

 Physical network functions are the devices that cannot be virtualized

-Physical network functions are devices that have not yet migrated to the virtual functions
+Physical network functions are devices that have not yet migrated to virtual functions.

 There are a bunch of devices that have not yet migrated to the virtual functions.
-This could be some legacy devices, like routers, which are high-performance devices. that people don’t want to migrate them to virtual functions.
-So in that case, you want to keep them as PNFs.
-Now, the importance is that you know, even though your entire network service is virtualized or containerized, there will continue to be these physical devices that will stay as PNFs.
+This could be some legacy devices, like routers, which are high-performance devices.
+That people don’t want to migrate to virtual functions.
+So, in that case, you want to keep them as PNFs.
+Now, the importance is that you know that even though your entire network service is virtualized or containerized, there will continue to be these physical devices that will stay as PNFs.
 So that’s the importance of having these PNFs.

 PNF automation – What needs to be automated & why?